Home

 • Add enough olive oil to cover the olives.

-• Best refrigerate, unless you go through the sterilising bottles routine which I couldn't be bothered with.
+• It's best to refrigerate, unless you go through the sterilising bottles routine which I couldn't be bothered with.
 You can start eating in a few days.
-We've usually finished the whole 6lbs within a month.
-Delic.
+We've usually finished the whole six pounds within a month; absolutely delicious and healthy to boot.

-The Moroccans use orange instead of lemon, all worth trying.
+The Moroccans use orange instead of lemon; it's worth trying.

-This way they are dirt cheap, I eat at least 20 olives almost every day.
+This way they are dirt cheap; I eat at least ten olives almost every day.

-Get started!
-You may not have a Turkish shop around your corner, like I have in Zuid Rotterdam, where you can buy olives in bulk, but where there's a will there's a way.
-It's all about good, healthy SLOW FOOD, MADE FAST.
-Delic, and cheap, so you pig out.
-Olives contain the healthy MUFAs, Mono Unsaturated Fatty Acids, that are Sooo Gooood for your heart and nerves.
-Your brain too, it's 60% fat you know.
-Don't get Alzheimers, think rather olive oil benefits, and eat pickling olives!
-OLIVE OIL BENEFITS ...
+It's time to get started.
+You may not have a Turkish shop around your corner, like I have in Rotterdam, where you can buy olives in bulk, but where there's a will there is a way.
+It's all about good, healthy slow food made fast; delicious, and cheap, so you can pig out.

 Olive pâté on bread is to die for, and so easy to make from your pickling olives.
 Only, make sure you get EVERY PIT out!
 Definitely one of my favourites.
 Magnificent side dish for my Helens 15 euro salad ...
 OLIVE PATE ...